 Enable support for 64-bit indexing and single static data objects larger than 2 GB in size.
-This option is the default in the presence of -mcmodel=medium.
+On x86-64 targets, this option is the default in the presence of -mcmodel=medium.
 It can be used separately together with the default small memory model for certain 64-bit applications that manage their own memory space.
-For more information, refer to the 'Programming Considerations for 64-Bit Environments' section of the HPC Compilers User Guide, docs.nvidia.com/hpc-sdk/compilers/pdf/hpc239ug.pdf
+For more information, refer to the 'Programming Considerations for 64-Bit Environments' section of the HPC Compilers User Guide, docs.nvidia.com/hpc-sdk/compilers/pdf/hpc2411ug.pdf